Tinyu01/to-do-list-app/README.md

 ## About the Developer

-[Your Name] is a frontend developer passionate about creating beautiful, functional interfaces that enhance user experiences.
-With a keen eye for design and strong technical skills, [Your Name] builds applications that are both visually appealing and performant.
+MASINGITA OTTIS MALULEKE is a Fullstack developer passionate about creating beautiful, functional interfaces that enhance user experiences.
+With a keen eye for design and strong technical skills, MASINGITA OTTIS MALULEKE builds applications that are both visually appealing and performant.

 ---